weavedb/atomic-notes/sdk/README.md

 ### Function Piping

-Most functions return in the format of `{ err, res, out, pid, mid, id }`, and these function can be chained with `pipe`, which makes executing multiple messages a brreeze.
+Most functions return in the format of `{ err, res, out, pid, mid, id }`, and these function can be chained with `pipe`, which makes executing multiple messages a breeze.

 For example, following is how `deploy` uses `pipe` internally.
 The execusion will be immediately aborted if any of the functions in `fns` produces an error.